 To enable the Society to continue to grow, remain innovative and improve existing ways of working, we continue to pursue and implement a digital change agenda.
-2023 has seen significant progress in this development area as the Society has undertaken the necessary preparatory work to enable it to fully scope and understand the changes required and the level of effort that will be needed to deliver them.
+2024 has seen significant progress in this development area as the Society has signed contracts with new systems providers and started the complex work of system build and configuration.
 Digital Transformation inevitably increases the level of risk within an organisation as well as placing additional strain on existing management.
 To manage this risk, change activities are underpinned by a clear attribution of responsibilities, regular and transparent status reporting and a high level of oversight and scrutiny by members of the Executive Team and the Board.
-A Board sub-committee (page 29) has been established to oversee this, and independent assurance partners have also been appointed to provide challenge to the Executive Team and to report to this Committee.
+A Board sub-committee (page 30) has been established to oversee this, and independent assurance partners have also been appointed to provide challenge to the Executive Team and to report to this Committee.

-REMUNERATION REPORT FOR THE YEAR ENDED 31 DECEMBER 2023
+REMUNERATION REPORT FOR THE YEAR ENDED 31 DECEMBER 2024

-The purpose of this report is to inform Members of the Mansfield Building Society about our policy on the remuneration of Executive and Non-Executive Directors.
-In providing such information to Members, the Society has adopted a Remuneration Policy which describes how the Society also complies with the applicable principles within the FCA's Remuneration Code.
-A resolution will again be put to the AGM, inviting Members to vote on the Directors' Remuneration Report.
+The purpose of this report is to inform members of the Mansfield Building Society about our policy on the remuneration of Executive and Non-Executive Directors.
+In providing such information to members, the Society has adopted a Remuneration Policy which describes how the Society also complies with the applicable principles within the FCA's Remuneration Code.
+A resolution will again be put to the AGM, inviting members to vote on the Directors' Remuneration Report.
 The vote is advisory, and the Board will consider what action is required.